Debate League FAQs

 Is there a sibling discount?

 Yes.
-Siblings in the same club receive a 10% discount on both registration and dues.
+Siblings in the same club or camp/class receive a 10% discount on both registration and dues.
 Use the promo code “SIBLINGS” on your online order form.

 What forms of payment do you accept?

 We accept Visa, Mastercard, American Express, Discover, and PayPal for our monthly payment option.
-If paying annually you may use these same methods, or cash, or check.
-Charters school funds accepted, as well (see next question).
+If you are paying annually, you may use these same methods, as well as cash or checks.